qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 ###### Having a dedicated vector database requires duplication of data.

-The nature of vector embeddings suggests that they are not the primary source of information about the object.
+By their very nature, vector embeddings suggests are derivatives from the primary source  data.

 In the vast majority of cases, embeddings are derived from some other data, such as text, images, or additional information stored in your system.
 So, in fact, all embeddings you have in your system can be considered transformations of some original source.

 And the distinguishing feature of derivative data is that it will change when the transformation pipeline changes.